 - 6.10.
-If there appears to be no immediate danger, and no crime committed, but you think there is a safeguarding issue, contact the Healthwatch team as soon as possible and report all relevant details. - 6.11.
-The DSLs, or their deputy, will be informed and review the information and decide on referring to the Front Door for Families (Brighton and Hove City Council Multi Agency Safeguarding hub).
+If there appears to be no immediate danger, and no crime committed, but you think there is a safeguarding issue, contact the Healthwatch team at the earliest opportunity and report all relevant details. - 6.11.
+The CEO, or their deputy will be informed and refer to the Brighton and Hove City Council Multi Agency Safeguarding hub for investigation as necessary.